FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/using_android_device/Using-Your-Android-Device.rst

 |

-The leftmost button (see image above) is the “Back” button.
+The leftmost button (see image above) is the "Back" button.
 You can use this button to return to the previous screen on your Android device.

-The center button is the “Home” button.
+The center button is the "Home" button.
 Pressing this button should take you back to the home or opening screen of your Android device.

-The rightmost button is the “Recent Apps” button.
+The rightmost button is the "Recent Apps" button.
 If you click on this button it will display the apps that were recently run and are dormant in the background.
-You can close a recent app by tapping the “X” button on the app’s listing.
+You can close a recent app by tapping the "X" button on the app's listing.

 .. image:: images/android_recentApps.jpg
    :align: center